-A. Coalition for the Homeless - HMIS Responsibilities
+A. Coalition for the Homeless (CFTH) - HMIS Responsibilities

 - 1. Execute HMIS participation agreements; - 2.
 Monitor compliance with applicable HMIS standards on a regular basis; - 3.
-Establish and review annually End User Agreements; - 4.
+Establish and review End User Agreements; - 4.
 Maintain and update as needed the files for HMIS software to include software agreements, HUD Technical Submissions, HUD executed agreements and Annual Progress Reports; - 5.
 Develop and maintain HMIS agency files to include original signed participation agreements, original signed user license agreements and all other original signed agreements pertaining to HMIS; - 6.
 Develop and update as needed a Data Quality Plan; - 7.
 Review and update HMIS Privacy Policy yearly; - 8.
-Develop and review annually the HMIS Security Plan; - 9.
+Develop and review the HMIS Security Plan annually; - 9.
 Review and update as needed the HMIS Policies and Procedures; - 10.
-Provide copies of the Data Quality Plan, Privacy Policy, Security Plan and Policies and Procedures to the HMIS Support Committee for review and feedback on an annual basis;
+Provide copies of the Data Quality Plan, Privacy Policy, Security Plan and Policies and Procedures to the HMIS Support Committee for review and feedback on an annual basis; - 11.
+Review national, state and local laws that govern privacy or confidential protections and make determinations regarding relevancy to existing HMIS policy; - 12.
+Provide new user training and refresher user training monthly; - 13.
+Pro-actively contact new users for immediate follow-up and issuance of username and password to access HMIS to begin entry of data as soon as possible following training; - 14.
+Provide technical support to agencies using HMIS for troubleshooting and data input;